trussworks/Engineering-Playbook/developing/languages/GO.md

 many packages tend to be immature with little community support, follow opinionated patterns inconsistent with Go idioms, or lack long term support.
+Be aware that choosing a new package is likely to involve contributing to its upkeep.

 ## Time